 14. DIY Personalized Kids Puzzle Using the Cricut Maker

 This DIY Puzzle made with the Cricut Maker by The Country Chic Cottage is DEFINITELY on my to-do list right now.
 I love this—it’s genius!
-Ramona is big in to puzzles right now, and she’d love something personalized with photos of things she likes.
+R is big in to puzzles right now, and she’d love something personalized with photos of things she likes.

 15. DIY Llama Hoodie Kids